isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1143.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-The setup consists of one or multiple laser beam emitting units and their detectors for geometric alignment and measurement.
+Up to The setup consists of one or multiple laser beam emitting units and their detectors for geometric alignment and measurement.
 Measuring errors: minimum +/- 1%
 Maintenance cost not supported
-Optional: wireless unit, relevant accessories e.g. fixtures, cables, battery and charger, software, manuals
+Optional: wireless unit, relevant accessories e.g. fixtures, cables, battery and charger, software, manuals% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.